jcmf/glulx-strings/README.md

       version = bytes[0]
       abbrev_addr = u16 0x18

-Speaking of other address formats, there's a version-dependent notion of a "packed address" for a string.
-The next routine turns a packed string address into a byte offset.
-If we don't recognize the file version, let's just always return an invalid address, so we'd just quietly fail to decode any packed string addresses while retaining the ability to decode other kinds of strings.
-I mean I'm kinda hoping that there will never need to be a version 9, because that's kinda what Glulx already is, but who knows, right?

-      unpack_addr = switch version
-        when 1, 2, 3 then (packed_addr) -> 2*packed_addr
-        when 4, 5 then (packed_addr) -> 4*packed_addr
-        when 6, 7 then do ->
-          S_O = 8*u16 0x2a
-          (packed_addr) -> 4*packed_addr + S_O
-        when 8 then (packed_addr) -> 8*packed_addr
-        else -> bytes.length

-The structure of the object table is similarly version-dependent.
-This is useful because there's an instruction that prints object names.

-      objname_addr = do ->
-        [offset, stride] = if version < 4 then [2*31, 9] else [2*63, 14]
-        offset += stride-2 + u16 0x0a
-        (obj_num) -> u16 obj_num*stride + offset

 Initialize the alphabet and Unicode tables.
 The story file is supposed to be able to override these, but maybe I'll worry about that later.